 ‘Diwaan-e-Aam’ and ‘Diwaan-e-Khaas’

-Diwan-e-Aam’ or the ‘Hall of Public Audience’ is a beautiful hall stands on two rows of ornamented pillars and opens on three sides.
-It is said that king used to listen about needs and complaints of General public.
+Diwan-e-Aam’ or the ‘Hall of Public Audience’ is a beautiful hall that stands on two rows of ornamented pillars and opens on three sides.
+It is said that the king used to listen to the needs and complaints of the General public.
 ‘Diwan e-Khaas’ or the ‘Hall of Private Audience’ has delicate mosaic work in glass.
-In this hall, king used to meet special guests from other states, ministers, and his friends.
+In this hall, the king used to meet special guests from other states, ministers, and his friends.

 ‘Sukh Niwaas’ (Sukh Mandir)

-Sukh Niwaas, which is opposite to ‘Diwaan-e-Khaas’ having doors made of sandal wood and ivory.
-There is a channel running through the hall, which carried cool water that worked as an air cooler, with the aid of breeze.
+Sukh Niwas, which is opposite to ‘Diwaan-e-Khaas’ having doors made of sandalwood and ivory.
+There is a channel running through the hall, which carried cool water that worked as an air cooler, with the aid of a breeze.
 In this artistic hall cool climate was artificially created.
 It is said that the kings used to spend time in this Sukh Niwaas with their queens and sometimes with their mistresses that is why it is known as the residence of pleasure.

 The Sheesh Mahal (Mirror Palace) is the most famous and beautiful part of Amber Fort.
 You must remember the song of the famous bollywood Classic Film ‘Mughal-E-Azam’ i.e. “pyaar kiya toh darna kya”, it was shot in Sheesh Mahal.
-The Walls and ceiling of this hall is carved with beautiful paintings,decorations and flowers and that made with pure glass.
-The reason behind why this hall was made by glass because in ancient days the queen was not allowed to sleep in open air but she loved to see the stars shining.
-So the king ordered his architects to make something which could solve the purpose.
+The Walls and ceiling of this hall are carved with beautiful paintings, decorations and flowers and that made with pure glass.
+The reason behind why this hall was made by glass because in ancient days the queen was not allowed to sleep in the open air but she loved to see the stars shining.
+So the king ordered his architects to make something that could solve the purpose.

 ‘Mughal Garden’ or ‘Kesar Kyaari’

-Kesar Kyaari is the another beautiful part of Amber fort, the Kesar Kyari Bagh in a garden on Maota Lake, right before Amber Fort, in Jaipur, Rajasthan.
-This garden has star-shaped flower beds .
+Kesar Kyaari is another beautiful part of Amber Fort, the Kesar Kyari Bagh in a garden on Maota Lake, right before Amber Fort, in Jaipur, Rajasthan.
+This garden has star-shaped flower beds.

 secret tunnel from Amer fort to Jaigarh Fort